plv8/plv8/doc/plv8.md

 - `plv8.so`
 - `plv8.control`
 - `plv8--{plv8-build-version-here}.sql`

+By default, PL/v8 will not compile v8's ICU support.
+If you need ICU support, you will need to specify it at build time:

+    $ make -DUSE_ICU

 The following files will also be built and can be optionally installed if you need the CoffeeScript or LiveScript versions: